Shez-27/Shez-27/README.md

 Hi there 👋

-I am a final year student of Master’s in Data Science with a bachelors in Computer Science.
+I am a final year student of Master’s in Data Science with a bachelors degree in Computer Science.
 I have a good hold on Data science and Data Analysis.

 - 🔭 I’m currently working on projects related to Data Science, Data Analytics and Machine Learning.